 In most dairy herds, nutritional management is the most important determinant of herd productivity.
 The relationship between nutrition and productivity begins at birth.
 The feeding system must deliver the necessary nutrients to each cow at the correct stage of growth and lactation to maintain optimal productivity.

-Research has documented the importance of the ration fed to cows in the transition during the 2–3 wk before calving.
+Research has documented the importance of the ration fed to cows in the transition during the 2–3 weeks before calving.
 Dry cows are fed a diet relatively low in carbohydrates and protein and high in fiber, reflecting the low nutrient demands of the nonlactating cow.
 The transition period ration must allow the rumen to adapt to the lower-forage, more nutrient-dense lactating ration.
 Further, the stresses associated with moving animals to the transition pen and of calving itself tend to reduce feed consumption at this critical time.
-Reduced feed intake in the transition period is associated with excessive weight loss, reduced peak milk production, and an increased incidence of postpartum diseases such as metritis, retained placenta, ketosis, displaced abomasum, and fatty liver.
-Research has documented the benefits of monitoring postpartum cattle for excessive energy mobilization by measuring blood β-hydroxybutyric acid, one of the ketone bodies.
+Reduced feed intake in the transition period is associated with excessive weight loss; reduced peak milk production; and an increased incidence of postpartum diseases such as metritis, retained placenta, ketosis, displaced abomasum, and fatty liver.
+Research has documented the benefits of monitoring postpartum cattle for excessive energy mobilization by measuring blood levels of beta-hydroxybutyric acid, one of the ketone bodies.